Last updated: June 26, 2026. All scoring mechanics, voting strategies, and theme tips reflect the current 2026 version of Dress To Impress.

 Dress To Impress frequently runs seasonal events with special themes and items:

-| Valentine’s Day | Focus on romantic and elegant themes.
-Red, pink, and white palettes dominate. | Heart accessories, rose decorations |
+Valentine’s Day: Focus on romantic and elegant themes.
+Red, pink, and white palettes dominate.
+Heart accessories and rose decorations help.

-| Summer Event | Beach and vacation themes.
-Bright colors, light fabrics. | Sunglasses, beach accessories |
+Summer Event: Beach and vacation themes.
+Bright colors, light fabrics.
+Sunglasses and beach accessories complete the look.

-| Halloween Event | Dark, spooky, and costume themes.
-Black, orange, and purple palettes. | Witch hats, pumpkin accessories |
+Halloween Event: Dark, spooky, and costume themes.
+Black, orange, and purple palettes.
+Witch hats and pumpkin accessories are popular for a reason.

-| Winter Event | Cozy and festive themes.
-Deep reds, greens, and whites. | Snowflake accessories, winter coats |
+Winter Event: Cozy and festive themes.
+Deep reds, greens, and whites.
+Snowflake accessories and winter coats.

 For details on seasonal events and their exclusive items, see our Seasonal Events Guide.